 Difficulty: Easy (25 min.)

-To get a cool map listing on google searches, you need to list your business with Google My Business.
+To get an awesome map listing on Google searches, you need to list your business with Google My Business.

 This invaluable tool is overlooked by many small businesses, but is so important to gain local customers.

 Make sure you are signed in to your Google/gmail account and visit Google My Business.